Search here...

 3. Exit at Versailles Château – Rive Gauche: Once you arrive at the Versailles Château – Rive Gauche station, follow the signs to exit the station.
 The Palace of Versailles is about a 10-minute walk from here and you will find ample signs posted showing the way.

-If you’re looking for a memorable and fun day trip, the Champagne region is the perfect escape.
+If you’re looking for another memorable and fun day trips from Paris, the Champagne region is the perfect escape.
 My girlfriends and I decided to spend a day exploring Champagne, and it turned out to be an amazing adventure.

 We kicked things off in Reims, a charming city right in the heart of Champagne country.